You can do everything perfectly in terms of fundraising technique, but it’s all for naught unless you have enough viable prospects.

 - Linkage to you (i.e., they’ve been involved in the past, they or someone they know has benefited from your services, they know someone connected with your organization, etc.)

 - Interest in your mission (i.e., they’ve been involved with similar causes)

 - Ability to give

-Here are some ways to add folks like these to your offline and online prospect lists:
+Here are some ways to find folks like these to add to your offline and online prospect lists:

 - Consider a ‘Let your Friends Be Our Friends’ campaign.
-Simply ask board members, other volunteers and all those most close to you to give you the names and contact information they have for 3 – 5 of their family, friends or colleagues who may be interested in what you do.
+Simply ask board members, other volunteers and all those closest to you to give you the names and contact information they have for 3 – 5 of their family, friends or colleagues who may be interested in what you do.
 Make it fun by offering incentives, such as ‘mystery’ prizes for those who complete/return their forms.
 Or maybe have a drawing to win a dinner donated by a local restaurant; everyone who provides names is entered to win!
-While you’re at it, ask if when you’re ready to mail to these folks if they’d be willing to add their name or write a brief personal note to go along with the appeal.
+While you’re at it, ask if when you’re ready to mail to these folks if your leader would be willing to add their name and/or write a brief personal note to go along with the appeal.

 - Hubspot provides a free pop-up plug-in to redirect visitors or collect contact information.